kennberg/image-filters/README.md

-ios-image-filters
+image-filters
 ======================
 Beautiful image filters that can be applied to an image.
 These filters are popular in many great photo apps in the market today.

+I encourage you to fork to contribute new filters and help port this to other languages!

-How to use
+How to use in iOS
 ======================
-Drop these files into your project, and call the static method.
+Drop ImageFilters.\* into your project, and call the static method.
 Here is a sample, which assumes that you have a UIImage called 'image' and an enum FilterType called 'filterType' already declared:

     CGImageRef imageRef = [image CGImage];
     CGSize imageSize = CGSizeMake(CGImageGetWidth(imageRef), CGImageGetHeight(imageRef));